 The Wisconsin Legislature's 2015-2016 legislative session began on January 5, 2015.
 The schedule of floorperiods is established by Senate Joint Resolution 1.
-The most recent regular floorperiod ended on Thursday, November 5, and the Senate and Assembly called themselves into extraordinary session to finish work on their fall agenda, including the reorganization of the Government Accountability Board and campaign finance laws.
-The Assembly met on November 16 to concur in the Senate's actions on November 6.
+The most recent regular floorperiod ended on Thursday, November 5, and the Senate and Assembly called themselves into extraordinary session to finish their fall agenda.
+The next general floorperiod is scheduled to begin on Tuesday, January 12.

 For daily updates on Wisconsin politics in the news, please see our Capitol Headlines page.

 On December 16, the governor signed 2015 Assembly Bill 387 into law as 2015 Wisconsin Act 117, which rewrites the current laws on campaign finance.
 The law changes who must register with the new ethics and elections commissions and the monetary thresholds for reporting contributions, clarifies definitions in the law such as "coordination," and specifies criminal and civil penalties.

 On December 16, the governor signed 2015 Assembly Bill 388 into law as 2015 Wisconsin Act 118, which replaces the Government Accountability Board (GAB) with an ethics commission and an elections commission.
 Each commission will be composed of at least six members, four of whom are appointed by legislative leadership and two nominated by the governor.

 On December 16, the governor signed 2015 Senate Bill 170 into law as 2015 Wisconsin Act 121, which changes the statute of limitations for second- and third-degree sexual assault from six years to 10 years from the commission of the violation.